helenzhou6/FAC-Notes/weekOne.md

     * ```git commit -a -m “..”```shortcut for add and commit at the same time
     * Before closing the commit message with a quote symbol you can press enter on your keyboard to continue typing in the new terminal line.
 The text in the second line can be used as an additional message (use `#` to link to issues).
     * `git stash` to stash your changes locally without commiting, allowing you to switch your HEAD without complaints. `Git stash` is like a stack.
 You can stash multiple things and the last bit you stashed is at the top of the stack.
 When you use `git stash pop` it will apply your most recent stash back into your code and DELETE it from the stack whereas `git stash apply` will apply your most recent stash and KEEP it in the stack.
+    * NB: Can do `git pull --rebase origin master` - the `--rebase` option tells Git to move all of the branch commits to the tip of the master branch after synchronising it with the changes from the central repository,
+      > * Rebasing works by transferring each local commit to the updated `master` branch one at a time.
+This means that you catch merge conflicts on a commit-by-commit basis rather than resolving all of them in one massive merge commit.
+Source: [here](https://www.atlassian.com/git/tutorials/comparing-workflows)
 * [Cool website](https://flaviocopes.com/git-guide/) introducing git (git setting up a new repo, push and pull and branches)
 * [Article:A successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/)
 * [Article: Why use GitHub](https://medium.freecodecamp.org/a-developers-introduction-to-github-1034fa55c0db)